 The Science Behind Success

 Ketosis is a naturally occurring metabolic process in the body that is activated under certain circumstances.
-Following a high fat and low carb diet, like Keto, creates this state within the body and eventually leads to the benefits Keto is known to produce.
+Following a high-fat and low-carb diet, like Keto, creates this state within the body and eventually leads to the benefits Keto is known to produce.

 Carbohydrates are stored as glycogen in the body and are used for energy first.
 When this source of energy is used up, it turns to fat as the primary source of energy.
 This is when ketosis officially begins.

-This secondary method of energy (fat) is ideal because often unwanted stored fat is what is used, which means fat is burning at a higher rate.
-The keto dieter can know when ketosis has started when ketones are present in the urine, which can be tested with ketone strips.
+This secondary method of energy (fat) is ideal because often unwanted, stored fat is what is used, which means fat is burning at a higher rate.
+The keto dieter can know when ketosis has started and when ketones are present in the urine, which can be tested with ketone strips.
 Ketones are chemicals produced by the liver when it does not have access to enough insulin needed to turn carbohydrates into energy.

 It takes between three to five days to enter into ketosis, depending on the type of Keto the dieter is following.
 There are four primary forms of Keto at this point; regular, clean, speed, and lazy.
 Each form requires the dieter to eat less than 50 grams of carbs a day.

-Ketoacidosis is a dangerous side effect of ketosis where the blood becomes too acidic.
+Ketoacidosis is a dangerous side effect of ketosis, where the blood becomes too acidic.
 For this reason, it is recommended to get clearance from a healthcare provider to determine if you are healthy enough to start a Ketogenic Diet.

 Bottom Line

 There are many diets that eventually take various forms, the Ketogenic Diet included.
 This can be a positive occurrence by providing multiple versions to meet the needs of a larger number of people.
 For those that are new to Keto, it may be best, to begin with a regular version and advance to Clean Keto for sustainability and better health.
-Speed keto may be good for those who have tried other diets in the past and want to reach ketosis quicker.
-Regardless of the form chosen, starting Keto should never be taken lightly, and the pros and cons should be weighed first.